umd-lhcb/ut-hw-doc/docs/lvr/lvr_qa/lvr_qa.md

       types split down the middle of the LVR (i.e. CH1-4 must have the same CCM voltage, CH5-8 must have the same CCM voltage)

-    - ???
-The Master-Slave configurations require a jumper ON the LVR output breakout board that electrically connects the master and slave output rails together.

-1. Place an ID sticker on a new LVR under the input connector at the top on the side with the CCM connectors (recall there is one input on one end and two outputs on the other), and document its serial number in the database.
+1. Place an ID sticker on a new LVR under the input connector at the top on the side with the CCM connectors (recall the one input is on one end and the two outputs on the other), and document its serial number in the database.
 Also document which type of LVR you intend to QA (12MS, 12A, 12MSA, 15MS, 25A).

     !!! note The CCM serial number is documented at a later stage, during LVR assembly.